MarkCBell/MarkCBell.github.io/source/index.rst

 ----------

 Some of the upcoming things that I will be involved in:

+ - `Lost in Translation Surfaces <http://math.uni.lu/geometry/sos2020/>`_ at University of Luxembourg in January 2020.
  - `Interactions between Geometry, Dynamics and Group Theory <https://people.maths.bris.ac.uk/~jm13806/2020-LMS-SWSW.html>`_ at Bristol University in January 2020.

+Some of the things I have previously been involved in:

  - `Algorithms in complex dynamics and mapping class groups <https://icerm.brown.edu/events/ht19-3-acdm/>`_ at ICERM in November 2019.
- - `Groups and Geometry in the South East <https://www.ucl.ac.uk/~ucahllo/ggse/>`_ at UCL in October 2019.

-Some of the things I have previously been involved in:

  - `Geometry and Analysis: celebrating the mathematics of Pierre Pansu <https://sites.google.com/site/enricoledonne/pansu60/conference>`_ at Oxford University in September 2019.
  - `SageDays 100 <https://opendreamkit.org/2019/07/22/SageDays100/>`_ at Bonn University in July 2019.
  - `Computational Problems in Low-dimensional Topology II <https://groups.oist.jp/manifolds/mini-symposium-2019>`_ at the Okinawa Institute of Science and Technology in April 2019.